 10. Overall Feasibility of the Project

 Prepare a statement as to how the project is realistically capable of attaining the required and proposed outcomes.
+In narrative form, provide the vision for the project over the next 5 years.

 11. Dissemination Plan